-Per IRS Instructions for Form 8582 Passive Activity Loss Limitations, on page 3:
+Per IRS Instructions for Form 8582 Passive Activity Loss Limitations, starting page 3:

 Active participation.
 If you actively participated in a passive rental real estate activity, you may be able to deduct up to $25,000 of loss from the activity from your nonpassive income.
 This special allowance is an exception to the general rule disallowing losses in excess of income from passive activities.